 See Trashed on Amazon Video or No Impact Man

 How/Adoption curve?
 Reducing trash is just a habit.
-Write down 3 things you do well every night as it relates to the environment.
-You can also journal a paragraph or 2 a day on this to help you problem solve and stay motivated.
+1) Write down three things you do well every night as it relates to the environment.
+2) You can also journal a paragraph or two a day on this to help you problem solve and stay motivated.
 If you forget your reusable water bottle, you remembered you forgot.
 It takes 21 days to form a habit.
-Also, you will probably want to start in small batches of homemade recipes below to see if you like the product.
-Then you will have to make a bigger batch but once you go into bigger batch phase it gets faster.
-Also, save up any container you can find.
-Then start saving glass bottles which are better and easier to clean.
+3) Also, you will probably want to start in small batches of homemade recipes below to see if you like the product.
+Then you will have to make a bigger batch but once you go into a bigger batch phase, it gets faster.
+4) Also, save up any container you can find.
+Then later start saving glass bottles which are better and easier to clean.
 You then store your bulk purchases like flour in these.

 Where?
 Bin shopping: Central Market, Town and Country, Sprouts, Whole Foods.
 For places around the US, go to https://www.litterless.com/wheretoshop/ Produce- grocery stores, farmer’s market, CSAs

 Is this just all too much to do?
-No. Now we don’t even think about it.
-We are not spending more time than others doing drastic trash and recycling reduction.
+No. After a few months, you won’t even think about reducing trash.
+It will be automatic.
 You do have to use some mental energy to change a pattern upfront.
-Just adopt a few strategies at a time.
-Get that into your routine.
-Then it is fun to keep going.
+I would suggest just adopting a few strategies at a time.
+Get those into your routine.
+Then it will be fun to keep going.
 It’s like lowering your golf score.
-Write down what works for you and what doesn’t.
+Also, write down what works for you and what doesn’t.

 Cost/Improvement of quality of life?
 These are guesses.
-Plus depends on frequency of use and opinion.
+Plus it depends on frequency of use and opinion.

-If an upfront capital cost, I put payback and then estimate of months before you start saving.
+If an upfront capital cost, I put payback and then estimate the number of months before you start saving.